Last updated on August 27th, 2019 at 03:11 pm

-Below I have listed four simple steps on how to remain true to your artistic self.
+4 simple ways to remain true to your artistic self.

-2. Create what your passionate about not what the media dictates
+2. Create what you’re passionate about not what the media dictates.